 Market data and information services.
-During the first quarter of 2023, overall market data and information services revenues increased when compared with the same period in 2022, largely due to price increases for certain products.
+During the first quarter of 2024, overall market data and information services revenues increased when compared with the same period in 2023, largely due to price increases for certain products.

-The two largest resellers of our market data represented approximately 31% of our market data and information services revenue in the first quarter of 2023.
+The two largest resellers of our market data represented approximately 30% of our market data and information services revenue in the first quarter of 2024.
 Despite this concentration, we consider exposure to significant risk of revenue loss to be minimal.
 In the event that one of these vendors no longer subscribes to our market data, we believe the majority of that vendor's customers would likely subscribe to our market data through another reseller.
 Additionally, several of our largest institutional customers that utilize services from our two largest resellers report usage and remit payment of their fees directly to us.

 Other revenues.
-In the first quarter of 2023, the increase in other revenues when compared with the same period in 2022 was largely attributable to higher custody fees as well as an increase in co-location and other connectivity fees.
+In the first quarter of 2024, the increase in other revenues when compared with the same period in 2023 was largely attributable to higher custody fees due to a fee increase as well as increases in co-location and other connectivity fees.